 Contemporary R&B has produced some of the most groundbreaking and lucrative megastars in American pop, but much in the way of country music and Ford pickup trucks, it’s a trend that has struggled to find similar success across the pond.
 ‘Boo’d Up’ singer Ella Mai pointed out in a recent Guardian interview “the music industry in England doesn’t really know what to do with R&B”, and as damning assessments of virulent systemic racism go, you can’t really argue.

 Take a glance at the previous ten years and a distressing pattern emerges.
-British women of colour either emigrate to welcoming arms in America, as Sade did, or like the underappreciated Beverly Knight, are reduced to performing endless revivals on the West End.
+British women of colour either emigrate to America, as Sade did, or like the underappreciated Beverly Knight, are reduced to performing endless revivals on the West End.
 Laura Mvula, a Mercury Prize-nominated artist, was released from her contract on Sony Records, while blue-eyed soul artists such as Jess Glynne, George Ezra and Adele achieved blockbuster success by adopting the vocal mannerisms of the backing singers in an average East London church.
 Something is urgently amiss.

 British women of colour either emigrate to welcoming arms in America … or are reduced to performing endless revivals on the West End.